John G. Ellis: Move to California

 In 1977, Ellis and his family moved to the Bay Area where he has lived, worked and taught.
-He worked with a number of architectural practices including ten years 1982-92 Kaplan McLaughlin Diaz (KMD) where he was project designer for projects such as Stevenson Place, San Francisco, one of the earliest post-modern high-rise office towers, the iconic twin-towered Oakland Federal Building and the art-Deco inspired U.S. Bank Plaza (Sacramento).
+He worked with a number of architectural practices including ten years 1982–92 Kaplan McLaughlin Diaz (KMD) where he was project designer for projects such as Stevenson Place, San Francisco, one of the earliest post-modern high-rise office towers, the iconic twin-towered Oakland Federal Building and the art-Deco inspired U.S. Bank Plaza (Sacramento).
 He worked from 1992 to 1994 with Anshen & Allen and was project designer for the Far East International Building Shanghai and the Kaiser Medical office building in San Francisco.

 Since 1994, Ellis has worked as a partner and director of urban design with Daniel Solomon, a San Francisco architect and teacher, who was one of the founding members of the Congress of the New Urbanism (CNU).
-In 2001 with Daniel Solomon and Anne Torney the practice was renamed Solomon Ellis Torney (Solomon ETC) and from 2003-10 was an autonomous part of the Philadelphia-based firm Wallace Roberts Todd (WRT).
+In 2001 with Daniel Solomon and Anne Torney the practice was renamed Solomon Ellis Torney (Solomon ETC) and from 2003 to 2010 was an autonomous part of the Philadelphia-based firm Wallace Roberts Todd (WRT).
 In 2010 the practice joined the Seattle-based firm Mithun and became Mithun/ Solomon.